antoine-tran/Hedera/README.md

 mentioned research questions.
 Some of features (established and desired) of Hedera includes:

-- *Two-level Load Balancing*: As a typical Hadoop setting
+1. *Two-level Load Balancing*: As a typical Hadoop setting, Hedera feeds the Mapper with InputSplits.
+Each InputSplit object contain a self-described piece of text and will be processed in parallel.
+Hedera splits versioned documents via two levels:

+		- dds